Is SEO Dead In 2024? No, But The Playbook Must Change

 A recent OGM survey asked B2B buyers about their search and content habits.
 The findings revealed insights into how they research and make purchasing decisions today.

-The survey signals shifts in buyer behavior that B2B content marketers must note.
-While search engines remain crucial, there's room to improve producing content buyers actually trust and want.
+The survey signals a shift in buyer behavior that B2B content marketers must note.
+While search engines remain crucial, there's room to improve how to produce content that buyers actually trust and want.

 Google Still #1 for research